lordmauve/wasabi2d/docs/effects.rst

         :alt: Example of the blur effect

-.. method:: Layer.set_effect('pixellate', pxsize: int=10)
+.. method:: Layer.set_effect('pixellate', pxsize: int=10, antialias: float=1.0)

     Pixellate the contents of the layer. ``pxsize`` is the output pixel size.

-    This effect computes the average value within each pixel, ie. antialiases as it downsamples.
+    By default, this effect computes the average value within each pixel, ie. antialiases as it downsamples.

+    For a more retro look, disable the antialiasing by passing ``antialias=0``.
+    Values between 0 and 1 will give a weaker antialiasing effect; values greater than 1 give an even more blurred look.

-    The effect runs on the GPU but larger pxsizes are more costly to compute.
-    The cost of the effect is *O(pxsize)*.
+    The effect runs on the GPU but with antialiasing, larger pxsizes are more costly to compute.
+The cost of the effect is *O(pxsize * antialias)*.

     .. versionadded:: 1.3.0

     .. image:: _static/effects/pixellate.png
-        :alt: Example of the pixellate effect
+        :alt: Example of the pixellate effect, with antialiasing on and off

 .. method:: Layer.set_effect('dropshadow', radius: float=10.0, opacity: float=1.0, offset: Tuple[float, float]=(1.0, 1.0))